TIT8/BLE-sensor_PDM-microphone/python_receiver/README.md

 - If you use the script on Windows, using `read(1024)` or `readexactly(1024)` methods of the reader coming from `open_serial_connection` won't make any difference because the PySerial Asyncio library on Windows is based on [busy polling](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L324) (the loop calls the OS every 5ms to read samples until 1024 bytes, which is the [default limit](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L70) of the library).
 ❗ On Windows, this receiver won't work as is because [`loop.add_signal_handler`](https://docs.python.org/3/library/asyncio-eventloop.html#unix-signals) is only compatible with Linux.
 Therefore, you should remove that part of the code.
 However, it's important to note that Windows is capable of interrupting the code even when it doesn't handle signals. **If you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), this code will work as is**.

 - While on Linux, it is important to note that Asyncio will return immediately when observing the file descriptor, and it is not guaranteed that the `read()` method will yield enough samples.
 Indeed, using `read(1024)` in this manner can offer low latency, but it also exposes the signal processing section of the code to potential bugs (although you can mitigate this by utilizing the `x.size` variable instead of `bufsize`, it still may not be the optimal solution).
-However, with `readexactly()`, you won't notice any difference in the end.
-It was all conjecture 🤦‍♂️.
+However, with `readexactly()`, you won't notice any difference in the end. **It was all conjecture 🤦‍♂️**.

+- On Linux, changing the event loop from default to [uvloop](https://github.com/MagicStack/uvloop) dropped the average CPU usage by 1.5%.

 - 🦎 If you're aiming for low latency, consider shifting speech recognition from online to offline on the device, as demonstrated [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
 However, it's not necessarily a significantly better approach than the one I've described to you so far and it can be worst.